Blog

 Creates collaboration among coworkers

 Sharing desks encourages social office culture, new connections, and collaborations.
-When employees have assigned desks, they work with the same people, but desk sharing creates new cooperation opportunities and expands knowledge.
+When employees have assigned desks, they work with the same people, but sharing creates new cooperation opportunities and expands knowledge.
 By mingling with different colleagues in varied work environments, employees are exposed to diverse perspectives and skill sets, sparking new ideas and initiatives.
 This cross-pollination of talents enhances problem-solving capabilities and cultivates a sense of camaraderie and mutual support within the organization.
-Furthermore, desk sharing facilitates knowledge exchange and best practices, as employees share insights and expertise across teams and departments.
+Furthermore, sharing facilitates knowledge exchange and best practices, as employees share insights and expertise across teams and departments.

 Creates equality between employees